acgallardo/tod/README.md

 License:
 ---------
-`todo` is distributed under MIT license, see `LICENSE` for more details
+`tod` is distributed under MIT license, see `LICENSE` for more details